Family | Farm | Food

 THE NAME: WIDNOR FARMS

 Ryan’s grandparents were Roy Widen and Esther Nordin (Nor-Deen).
-Their homestead sat on Widnor (Wid-Nor) Drive, where his aunt, uncles and father spent their days milking cows, tending to the livestock and getting into all sorts of trouble.
-As we were closing on the farm, I had a sign made that said “Widen Family Farm” and while Ryan was excited, he looked at me with sincerity and asked if instead, we could call our slice of heaven Widnor Farms.
+Their family homestead sat on Widnor (Wid-Nor) Drive, where his aunt, uncles and father spent their days milking cows, tending to the livestock and getting into all sorts of trouble.
+As we were closing on our first farm, I had a sign made that said “Widen Family Farm” and while Ryan was excited, he looked at me with sincerity and asked if instead, we could call our slice of heaven Widnor Farms.
 Both of us grew up with a strong foundation by our grandparents, who happened to have been life long friends.
 It seemed fitting to give the farm the name Ryan held so close.
-And, so, Widnor Farms it was.

-Our story unfolds in the most unlikely of ways.
 I'm Brianna, the storyteller around here.
 I'm the voice behind our IG squares & all the musings here online.

 From asphalt to gravel, from neighborhoods to pastures; we traded suburban sidewalks for real ranch life.